 increase range of motion and decrease swelling after healed fractures with pins and screws in.

 $50 dollars per treatment.
-The treatment can be a add on to the manual therapy skills I already do, or it can be a stand alone treatment
+The treatment can be an add on to the manual therapy treatment, or it can be a stand alone treatment

-During our Range of motion tests we will put you through motion that pertains to your activity or sport.
-Is the humeral head out of the socket predisposing you to potential rotator cuff tears?
-When you bend your knee can we bring the heel right to the bum or does it spring back indicating a potential meniscal tear?
+During our range of motion tests we will put you through motion that pertains to your activity or sport.
+Is your humeral head sitting out of the socket and predisposing you to potential rotator cuff tears?
+When you bend your knee can you bring the heel right to the bum or does it spring back indicating a potential meniscal tear?

-We have relationships with osteopaths, chiropractors, massage therapists, doctors, functional medicine specialists, sports medicine clinics, orthopedic surgeons, acute knee injury clinic, concussion clinic.
-After our assessment and treatments, if we feel you are not progressing with the rehab of your injury we may refer out.
-We want what is in our clients best interest, and we determine who will have the tools to get you better the quickest.
+We have relationships with osteopaths, chiropractors, massage therapists, doctors, functional medicine specialists, sports medicine clinics, orthopedic surgeons, acute knee injury clinics, and concussion clinics.
+After our assessment and treatments, if we feel you are not progressing with the rehab of your injury, we may refer out.
+We want what is in our clients' best interest, and we determine who will have the tools to get you better the quickest.

 This technique uses our muscles to put the joints back in place.
-An example would be if your hip bone is rotated forward and the pelvis bone is more prominent, you can put the hip in a certain position and activate speficic muscles to bring the bones into place.
+For example, sometimes the hip bone is rotated forward and the pelvis bone is more prominent, we can put the hip in a certain position and activate speficic muscles to bring the bones into place.
 The key afterwards is to give proper exercises to ensure this doesn't happen again.

 There are many ways to release a muscle, and the most effective is applying a force to the muscle while moving the joint.
 An example of this is the bicep, it flexes (bends) the elbow.
 If we start at the inside of the arm by the elbow and place our palm on the insertion of the bicep, as we move our palm on the bicep up toward the shoulder we straighten the arm out which in turn elongates the muscle.